Security and Privacy Issues in Deep Learning

-The initial study on evasion attacks started from \citep{szegedy2013intriguing}. \citet{szegedy2013intriguing} suggested the idea of using the limited-memory Broyden–Fletcher–Goldfarb–Shanno (L-BFGS) algorithm to generate an adversarial example.
-The authors propose a targeted attack method, which involves solving the simple box-constrained optimization problem below.
+\paragraph{\textbf{White-box attack}} The first study of evasion attacks~\citep{szegedy2013intriguing} was performed using the \textit{limited-memory Broyden–Fletcher–Goldfarb–Shanno} (L-BFGS) algorithm to generate adversarial examples.
+Szegedy et al.~\citep{szegedy2013intriguing} proposed a targeted attack method called a box L-BFGS adversary, which involves solving the simple box-constrained optimization problem.

-where $x is \in \mathbb{R}^{m}$ the untainted image, and $\tilde{l} \in \{1 . . . k\}$ is the target label; and $n$ represents the minimum amount of noise needed to disassociate the image from its true label.
-This method is designed to find the smallest perturbation needed for a successful attack.
-Sometimes it creates an inapplicable adversarial perturbation $n$, which performs only the role of blurring the image.
-This form of attack has a high misclassification rate but also a high computational cost since the adversarial examples are generated as a result of solving the optimization problem in Equation \ref{eq:LBFGS} via a box-constrained L-BFGS.
+where $f$ is the classifier, $x \in \mathbb{R}^{I^h\times J^w \times K^c}$ is the unperturbed image ($I^h, J^w, \textrm{ and } K^c$ represent the height, width, and the number of channels of the image), $\tilde{l} \in \{1, \cdots, k^c\}$ is the target label, and $n$ represents the minimum amount of noise needed for a model to disassociate an image from its true label.
+The box L-BFGS adversary searches for the minimum perturbation required for a successful attack.
+This form of attack has a high misclassification rate and high computational cost because the adversarial examples must be generated by solving Equation \ref{eq:LBFGS}.